Modeling a Pin-Cell¶

 mox = openmc.Material.mix_materials([uo2, puo2], [0.97, 0.03], 'wo')

-method specifies that the fractions are weight fractions.
+The 'wo' argument in the mix_materials() method specifies that the fractions are weight fractions.
 Materials can also be mixed by atomic and volume fractions with 'ao' and 'vo', respectively.
 For 'ao' and 'wo' the fractions must sum to one.
 For 'vo', if fractions do not sum to one, the remaining fraction is set as void.

 Defining Geometry¶

 At this point, we have three materials defined, exported to XML, and ready to be used in our model.
 To finish our model, we need to define the geometric arrangement of materials.
 OpenMC represents physical volumes using constructive solid geometry (CSG), also known as combinatorial geometry.
-The object that allows us to assign a material to a region of space is called a Cell
+The object that allows us to assign a material to a region of space is called a Cell (same concept in MCNP, for those familiar).
+In order to define a region that we can assign to a cell, we must first define surfaces which bound the region.
+A surface is a locus of zeros of a function of Cartesian coordinates $x$, $y$, and $z$, e.g.

 - A plane perpendicular to the x axis: $x - x_0 = 0$